I know. You’ve never heard of the Flemish Red Cross. You realise that such a thing probably must exist but you’d never hitherto realised it, right?

 This is an operational charity.
 It is not a funder nor fundamentally a research operation.
 Yet in this year alone (it’s still only November), the Flemish Red Cross (properly called the Belgian Red Cross-Flanders, BRC-F) has produced 27 academic papers(!), and since this work began in earnest 12 years ago, it has produced 92 peer-reviewed papers.
 All its research is to answer properly operational questions that arise from its on-the-ground work.

 As I say, this is an operational charity.
-It runs the blood-banking service in Flanders (the Dutch-speaking part of Belgium, population 6.5m), so its HQ has half a floor where people donate blood, a full lab full of centrifuges and test tubes and god-knows-what medical kit which screen it, and vans for transporting it.
-There’s a big book stack for its service taking library books to people in hospital (see photo).
+It runs the blood-banking service in Flanders (the Dutch-speaking part of Belgium, population 6.5m), so its HQ has half a floor where people donate blood (see right), a full lab full of centrifuges and test tubes and god-knows-what medical kit which screen it, and vans for transporting it.
+There’s a big book stack for its service taking library books to people in hospital (see photo below).
 It runs first aid training, does humanitarian work through the Red Cross network, and has 249 ‘chapters’ across Flanders which do earthy things like befriending isolated elderly people.
 It runs refugee reception centres – one of which got set on fire the week I wrote this article.

 Once upon a time, a Dutch person turned up at one of its first aid training sessions, and asked why BRC-F taught a method for doing CPR (cardiopulmonary resuscitation, to resuscitate after a heart-attack) different from that taught in the Netherlands.
 One method will be better than the other, and they can be compared because CPR – more than almost any other intervention on Earth – has a super-clear outcome which is evident rapidly.
 This made BRC-F realize that it needed to ensure that first aid advice and training manuals are based on the best available evidence.
 It began to systematically collect scientific studies on CPR and other first aid topics.
 It transpired that much first aid advice is based more on folklore and tradition than proper evidence(!).
 It is (obviously!) important that first aid is as effective as possible, so the BRC-F has developed evidence-based first aid guidelines for the whole of Europe.